Quick Quack Car Wash

 Quick Quack Car Wash is a company that provides exterior car washes.
-The company is based in Roseville, California and has operations in Utah, Texas, Colorado, Arizona, and California with over 160 total locations.
+The company is based in Roseville, California with operations in Utah, Texas, Colorado, Arizona, and California.
 In 2008, Quick Quack Car Wash was listed on Inc. Magazine’s fastest growing companies.
 According to Professional Carwashing & Detailing, an industry publication, Quick Quack Car Wash was the 4th largest car wash chain in the United States in 2021 with 160 locations.

 Tim Wright currently serves as the President and Jason Johnson as the CEO of the company.
 Travis Kimball serves as the Chief Experience Officer.

 History

 Quick Quack Car Wash was founded in 2004 by Jason Johnson and his father-in-law, Clif Conrad, who operated a car wash in Utah.
 Johnson and Conrad formed a partnership with Tim Wright, Greg Drennan, Chris Vaterlaus and Travis Kimball.
 Conrad left the company in 2007.

 The company initially operated under the name Splash & Dash Car Wash.
 In 2008, it purchased Amarillo, TX-based Quick Quack Car Wash and opted to operate all of its locations under that name.